ufukusubutun/Reordering_Switch/docs/topology.md

 ### Logging In and Setting Up

 Once the experiment reaches a ready status, ssh into the emulator node following the link provided by Cloudlab on the list view.
-You will need an ssh key file both to be able to ssh into the emulator node from your own system and also to be able to communicate with all the nodes during experiments.
+You will need an ssh key file both to be able to ssh into the **emulator** node from your own system and also to be able to communicate with all the nodes during experiments.

+**emulator** node will act as the command control for all the experiments.
+We will start/end experiments by running scripts at the emulator node and this will also be the place where we will capture packet headers and store results at the mounted drives.

-Transfer your ssh key file into your your work directory.
+Transfer your ssh key file into `~/.ssh/` of the emulator node.
 This file will be needed.
-This can be done by running the following `scp` command in your local computer.
+This can be done by running the following `scp` command **in your local computer** by replacing the <> with the provided items.

 	scp -i <location/of/your/keyfile> <location/of/your/keyfile> <your-username>@<your-emulators-hw>.utah.cloudlab.us:/users/<your-username>/.ssh/

 ### Cloning the Repository

-Clone this repository into your work directory with the following command:
+Clone this repository into `~/` of the **emulator** node with the following command:

 	git clone https://github.com/ufukusubutun/Reordering_Switch.git